Animal Surrender

 We Care Animal Rescue is a small, non-profit shelter and our ability to take in animals is limited by space, available resources, and suitability for our program.

 When the shelter is at capacity, staff will continue to place animals on our waiting list and review surrender applications.
-Please note: We do not know how quickly an animal will move through our waitlist.
+Please note, we do not know how quickly an animal will move through our waitlist.

 Typically, we are unable to take emergency surrenders, feral cats, or kittens under the age of six months.
 If you need to place a cat quickly, we encourage you to review our list of rescue partners and contact multiple shelters simultaneously.